microsoftgraph/microsoft-graph-docs-contrib/concepts/outlook-large-attachments.md

 # Attach large files to Outlook messages or events

 Using the Microsoft Graph API, you can attach files up to 150 MB to an Outlook [message](/graph/api/resources/message) or [event](/graph/api/resources/event) item.
 Depending on the file size, choose one of two ways to attach the file:
 - If the file size is under 3 MB, do a single POST on the **attachments** navigation property of the Outlook item; see how to do this [for a message](/graph/api/message-post-attachments) or [for an event](/graph/api/event-post-attachments).
 The successful `POST` response includes the ID of the file attachment.
-- If the file size is between 3MB and 150MB, create an upload session, and iteratively use `PUT` to upload ranges of bytes of the file until you have uploaded the entire file.
+- If the file size is between 3 MB and 150 MB, create an upload session, and iteratively use `PUT` to upload ranges of bytes of the file until you have uploaded the entire file.
 A header in the final successful `PUT` response includes a URL with the attachment ID.

 To attach multiple files to a message, choose the approach for each file based on its file size and attach the files individually.

-This article illustrates the second approach step by step, creating and using an upload session to add a large file attachment (of size over 3MB) to an Outlook item.
+This article illustrates the second approach step by step, creating and using an upload session to add a large file attachment (of size over 3 MB) to an Outlook item.
 Each step shows the corresponding code for a message and for an event.
 Upon successfully uploading the entire file, the article shows getting a response header that contains an ID for the file attachment, and then using that attachment ID to get the raw attachment content or attachment metadata.

 > [!IMPORTANT]
 > Be aware of a [known issue](known-issues.md#attaching-large-files-to-messages-with-delegated-permissions-can-fail) if you're attaching large files to a message or event in a shared or delegated mailbox.